sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 ## More pointers on making good mutuals
 - The kind of people you attract highly depends on how good you are with words, substance, randomness favouring you(luck), influential accounts following you etc.
+- Always filter your shitposts a bit to avoid turmoil (if you are not anon)
 - shitposting and interacting with all people (outside niche too) works well.
 IMO, this is the best way to gain like-minded people.
 - interact with people of niche (fast follow back)
 - go to events / college and tell people your twitter id xD (i have not utilised this at all haha)